starryalley/Anduril2/README.md

 Since I plan to only work with my existing Anduril2 lights (see below list), I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
 Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs here.

-This repo contains my own changes to Anduril2 firmware for my several D4v2's, a DW4, a D4K, and some SP10 Pro's and TS10's (as of Mar, 2023).
+This repo contains my own changes to Anduril2 firmware for my several D4v2's, a DW4, a D4K, and some SP10 Pro's and TS10's (as of Jun, 2023).
 For other Anduril2 lights that I don't own, I won't be able to test or support.
 Please file a bug report if you see any issue.

-The following is the built targets used:
+## Build targets (which I own):

 noctigon-kr4-nofet (`0212`):
 - D4v2 brass, 7.5A linear driver with Nichia E21A 2000/2700K mix